build-trust/ockam-website/src/content/learn/blog/high_performance_team.md

 title: "How we built Ockam is a High Performance Team"
 date: 2021-02-14
 description: "High Performance Teams don't happen by accident.
 We've got a playbook to build one."
 metaTitle: "One of Ockam's core values is that we are a High Performance Team.
 Just like open source software builds on top of the shoulders of giants, so do my ideas around team building.
-Specifically about building a *High Performance Team*."
+Specifically about building a High Performance Team"
 author: "Matthew Gregory"
 authorAvatar: ./assets/matthew_gregory-1.png
 ---